Teen Remembered As Masaryktown Cowboy

 They would give anything now to hear his voice.

 At 8:59 p.m.
-Saturday night, White, 17, was pedaling north on Cedar Lane, towards Cortez Boulevard.
+Saturday night, White, 17, was pedaling north on Cedar Lane, toward Cortez Boulevard.
 A pickup truck going in the opposite direction was passing another car when it struck White head-on, according to the Florida Highway Patrol.

 White didn't have any identification in his pockets, so it took authorities two hours before they were positive it was White.
 Time seemed to drag at the hospital, said White's sister, Valerie Harper.